 Miss Worcester Diner

-The Miss Worcester Diner, built in 1948 by the Worcester Lunch Car Company, sits across the street from where the company’s plant used to be.
-It was used by the company as a showroom diner and a place to test new features.
+The Miss Worcester Diner, built in 1948 by the Worcester Lunch Car Company, sits across the street from the site of the company’s plant, closed in 1957 and now gone.
+The company used it as a showroom diner and a place to test new features.

 Today Miss Woo is known for large portions and stuffed French toast.
 BuzzFeed listed it as the first of 21 diners you must visit before you die.

-The Miss Worcester Diner is on the National Register of Historic Places and located at 302 Southbridge St.
+The National Register of Historic Places lists the Miss Worcester Diner.
+Stop in for lunch or breakfast at 302 Southbridge St.

 Peterborough Diner

 The Peterborough Diner, the first Worcester Lunch Car made with green and cream, has kept much of its historical character.
-It was placed in its current location on Depot Square in 1949 with the motto, “The Diner With Distinction.”
+It arrived in its current location on Depot Square in 1949 with the motto, “The Diner With Distinction.”

 Peterborough is a picturesque town in the heart of leaf-peeping country, New Hampshire’s Monadnock Region.
-The diner itself is a favorite among locals, who savor its friendly atmosphere.
-Customers say the portions and prices are reasonable, and they praise the onion rings and cornbread.
+Locals savor the diner’s friendly atmosphere, reasonable prices and onion rings.

 The Peterborough Diner is located at 10 Depot St. and serves breakfast and lunch, seven days a week from 7 am to 3 pm.